braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 Scheduling your multivariate campaign works the same as scheduling any other Braze campaign.
 All standard [delivery types][4] are available.

 Once a multivariate test begins, you can't make changes to the campaign.
-If you change the paramaters, such as the subject line or HTML body, Braze will consider the experiment compromised and will immediately disable the experiment.
+If you change the parameters, such as the subject line or HTML body, Braze will consider the experiment compromised and will immediately disable the experiment.

 {% alert important %}
 If you want to use an [optimization]({{site.baseurl}}/user_guide/engagement_tools/testing/multivariant_testing/optimizations/) (available for select channels), schedule your campaign to deliver once.
 Optimizations aren't available for campaigns that repeat or have re-eligibility turned on.